 But the biggest falsehood is that high-speed rail systems around the world make money.
 The opposite is the reality, since they are built with taxpayers' money and then continue to be subsidized after they are built.
 Prop.
 1A specifically prohibits the California high-speed rail system from being subsidized after it's built.
 That's how it was sold to the state's voters in 2008.

-The pricetag, the route, the estimated ridership, the ticket prices, the jobs created---essentially every important issue underlying this project---have all been changed since voters passed Prop.
+The pricetag, the route, the estimated ridership, the ticket prices, the jobs created---every important issue about this project---have all been changed since voters passed Prop.
 1A in 2008.
 The litigation against the project may force supporters of this project---including the governor---to put it back on the ballot for voters to approve.
 Since public opinion has turned against the project in the last two years, voters would then be able to finally kill this boondoggle.